 Does this guarantee that you won’t be banned from Twitch, though?
 It turns out, not all the time, as we will soon find out in the next section.
 However, following the TOS mitigates the risk of running afoul with the platform.

 Can You Be Banned for Body Painting on Twitch?

-While body painting is allowed, there have been a few times where streamers have been banned on Twitch.
+While body painting is allowed, there have been a few times when streamers have been banned on Twitch.
 Generally, in those instances, the underlayer of paint wasn’t thick enough or there was “too much cleavage” that wasn’t painted.
-These bans are generally overturned in a day or two, such as with the case of Forkgirl who was banned in February 2020.
+These bans are generally overturned in a day or two, such as with the case of Forkgirl which was banned in February 2020.

 5 Popular Body Painters on Twitch

 Here are five popular body painters on Twitch:

 MizzyRose is a Canadian streamer who has body-painted on Twitch for some time.
 She has been formerly banned on Twitch and it took her a long time to receive partner status despite her averaging thousands of views.